Authentication with LDAP

 Our recommendation is to use LDAP as a database.
-FreeRADIUS should read the "known good" password from LDAP, and then use that information to authenticate the user.
-It is almost always wrong to use the LDAP "bind as user" method for authenticating users.
+FreeRADIUS reads the "known good" password from LDAP, and then use that information to authenticate the user.
+It’s not recommended to use the LDAP "bind as user" method for authenticating users.

 The only caveat to the above recommendation is Active Directory.
 For "security" reasons, Active Directory will not return the "known good" password to FreeRADIUS over a standard LDAP query.
 Therefore when Active Directory is used, the choices are:

-Due to the limitations of Active Directory, There are unfortunately no other possible choices.
+Due to these limitations of Active Directory, there are no other alternatives.

 LDAP Security Recommendations